41 Easy Fourth of July Decorations to Get You in the Holiday Spirit

 For unique DIY 4th of July decorations, spray-paint matching antiques or thrift store finds with metallic red, white, or blue paint.
 Pair them with American flags and color-coordinated flowers for a table setting that's ready in no time!

 Show your American pride with these colorful letters.
-Buy plain wooden letters (available at crafts stores) and get creative with red, white, and blue acrylic paint.
+Buy plain wooden letters ($5, Michaels) and get creative with red, white, and blue acrylic paint.
 Mix and match solid colors with stars and stripes.

 Editor's Tip: Looking to save these for years to come?
 Coat the letters with polyurethane for durability.